You will need a:

 Hire a professional to ensure a safe, permitted, and quality installation.
 Watch this Fortis BC video for tips on hiring a contractor.

-Contact the Development and Building Services Centre online or by phone at 604-873-7611.
+Contact the Development and Building Services Centre online

 Resources and quick links